Skip to Content

 What is the Best Tool to Cut Fabric Straight

-Mophorn Fabric Cutting Machine 10 inch High Speed Straight Knife Cloth Cutting Machine 750W Industrial Fabric Cutting Machine with Automatic Knife Sharpen(10 inch)The best tool to cut fabric straight is either a pair of sharp sewing shears or a rotary cutter, depending on your preference.
+VEVOR Cutter 750W High-Speed, 8.3' Thickness, 9.8' Alloy Steel Blade Cutting Machine with Automatic Knife Sharpen, for Multi-Layer Cloth Fabric Leather, 10inThe best tool to cut fabric straight is either a pair of sharp sewing shears or a rotary cutter, depending on your preference.

 As a pro tip, five-dollar kitchen scissors from Ikea do not count as sewing shears.
 Of course, you can make anything work in a pinch or when on a budget.
 But try to save up for real sewing shears–these sharp, heavy, durable scissors will hold a precise edge and help you cut perfectly straight lines.